SciPhi-AI/synthesizer/README.md

 <!-- - Seamless Model Evaluation: Streamline the process of evaluating model outputs using our integrated LLM-mediated tools _(under construction)_. -->

-- The Library of Phi: An initiative to leverages AI-driven techniques to craft high-quality open source textbooks.
+- The Library of Phi: An initiative to leverage AI-driven techniques to craft high-quality open source textbooks.

 ## **Getting Started & Support**